sitespeedio/sitespeed.io/docs/_posts/2017-04-03-releasing-with-confidence.md

 When we release (= a new version to npm and a new tag to the Docker hub) we use [this](https://github.com/sitespeedio/sitespeed.io/blob/master/release.sh) super simple release script.
 Before we release we always let the latest code run for a while on our test server and wait for errors on our Slack channel.
 We also manually browse the logs before a release and verify the HTML result pages on S3.

 ### How you should upgrade sitespeed.io
 If you use Docker (and you should) make sure that you run a tagged versions and by tag we don't mean latest.
-Use a version tag guarantees you are running that exact version.
-If you use the latest tag you can accidentally update sitespeed.io.
+Pull by setting the versiom number just like this:

 ~~~bash
 $ docker pull sitespeedio/sitespeed.io:4.7.0
 ~~~

-When when you upgrade, read the [changelog](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md) and Docker pull the new version and then change your run script/yml file (or whatever you use to start sitespeed.io).
+When you upgrade, read the [changelog](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md) and Docker pull the new version and then change your run script/yml file (or whatever you use to start sitespeed.io) so that it matches the new version number.

 ## What can we do better